- Home

 9am - 5pm

-Sunday or Legal Holidays
+Sunday or State and Federal Legal Holidays:

 No work allowed, unless a Special Construction Permit is obtained from the director.
 Said permit must be requested at least 48 hours before work.